lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans5.md

 <b>The second</b> evaluation method was to apply a machine learning model on two training datasets, one came from the real data and the other came from the synthetic data, then compare their performance on the same testing data formed by real data.
 The smaller performance difference indicates a higher similarity between the real and the synthetic.

+🌻 [See example code >>][4]

+Lady H. found the second evaluation method is more effective in comparing the real data and the synthetic data.

 #### Experiments

 [1]:https://github.com/lady-h-world/My_Garden/blob/main/reading_pages/Resplendent_Tree/corr1.md#about-the-data
 [2]:https://github.com/lady-h-world/My_Garden/blob/main/reading_pages/Resplendent_Tree/about_resplendent_tree.md